luigilatorre/Air-Quality-Analysis-Lombardy-Region/README.md

 https://www.dati.lombardia.it/resource/g2hp-ar79.csv?$limit=50000&$offset=0
 ```

-## Data Extraction
+### Data Extraction

-Q: How can we download all the data from the API, given the 50,000 row limit per request?

-A: We can use a loop to make multiple API calls, incrementing the offset each time.
+We can use a loop to make multiple API calls, incrementing the offset each time.
 Here's the code to do that:

 ```python
 import pandas as pd